marvinborner/birb/readme.md

 Birb is Turing complete, since one can construct any term of the [Jot](https://esolangs.org/wiki/Jot) variant of Iota.
 A Jot term `((X s) k)` is equivalent to `🐦X🦢🐥`.
-Similarly, `(s (k X))` is equivalent to `🐦🐦🐧🦢🐥X`.
+Similarly, `(s (k X))` is equivalent to `🐦🦆X🐥🦢`.
 This can be extended for arbitrary long terms using increasingly more complicated construction of composition combinators.